slowernews/wisdom-tldr/README.md

 > *'Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.'*

+> *'The years say, what the days can't tell.' -- Chinese proverb*

 > *'All truly great thoughts are conceived by walking.' -- Nietzsche*

 <!--